seominseok00/Obsidian/Deep Reinforcement Learning in a Handful of Trials using Probabilistic Dynamics Models/🇺🇸 Deep Reinforcement Learning in a Handful of Trials using Probabilistic Dynamics Models.md

 - Bayesian nonparametric models(e.g., Gaussian processes) are often the model of choice in low-dimensional problems where data efficiency is critical.
 However, such model introduce additional assumptions(smoothness assumption) on the system.
 - Parametric function approximators(e.g., Neural networks) have constant-time inference(unlike Gaussian processes) and tractable training in the large data regime, and have the potential to represent more complex functions, including non smooth dynamics that are often present in robotics.
 However, most works that use NNs focus on deterministic models, consequently suffering from overfitting in the early stages of learning.

-For this reason(overfitting issue in deterministic NN models), our approach is able to achieve even higher data-efficiency than prior deterministic MBRL methods such as [[Neural network dynamics for model-based deep reinforcement learning with model-free ﬁne-tuning]].
+For this reason(overfitting issue in deterministic NN models), our approach is able to achieve even higher data-efficiency than prior deterministic MBRL methods such as [[🇺🇸 Neural network dynamics for model-based deep reinforcement learning with model-free ﬁne-tuning]].

 ### 3. Model-based reinforcement learning